awlondon/SWED-AI-RQIE-O-HI-E-H/shell-companies/README.md

 LinkedIn has identified and removed shell companies that sold large-scale automation and fake profile services.
 Two notable examples are **LIA** and **Vendisys**, both of which promoted subscription packages around $300 per month and relied on AI-generated personas to infiltrate professional networks.

+These shell-company offerings are part of the broader infiltration tradecraft documented in [MSS LinkedIn Infiltration Analysis](../MSS_LinkedIn_Infiltration_Analysis__CLAUDE.md).
+By supplying clusters of ready-made fake identities, they enable coordinated persona clusters like those cataloged in [LinkedIn](../LinkedIn/).

 ## LIA

 LIA marketed clusters of fake LinkedIn profiles complete with AI-generated avatars, job histories, and connection scripts.
 For roughly $300 a month, clients received dozens of ready-to-use identities and message templates.
 LinkedIn has since removed LIA's company page and associated accounts for violating platform policies.